 social media advisor and blogger.

 Thank you very much for watching, again.
-I hope you found some
+I hope you found some of

 Mark's advice useful, and I look forward to talking with you again soon.